D8-X/d8x-integrations/README.md

 addresses.

 Your smart contract can integrate into D8X Perpetuals similar to `OnChainTrader.sol`, most relevant features are:
-- the contract posts orders to the limit order book (the contract address is the trader, hence funds for collateral need to be at the contract address)
+- the contract posts orders to the order book (the contract address is the trader, hence funds for collateral need to be at the contract address)
 - callback function that is invoked after order execution.
 Keep the callback light because of gas costs (there is a maximal amount of gas for callbacks)
 - query margin account of the trader (=contract)